What is an international bank account number (IBAN)?

 Why were IBANs introduced?

-Before IBANs were introduced, European countries all used different bank account number formats, which led to errors, delayed payments and extra costs when processing international payments.
+Before IBANs were introduced, European countries all used different bank account number formats, which led to errors, delayed payments and extra costs when processing international transfers.

 In 1997, the International Organisation for Standardisation (ISO) published ISO 13616:1997 in an effort to standardise European bank account numbers for international transfers.
 Latterly, the European Commission for Banking Standards (ECBS) produced an updated version of this standard.
 The most recent version is ISO 13616-2:2007.